pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 * **How will pyOpenSci use my registration information?**

 pyOpenSci will use your registration information to send you information related to the Fall Festival, as well as to send you both pre- and post-surveys related to the Fall Festival.
-We will also add your email to a list to be notified about any upcoming educational events from pyOpenSci.
-All emails about future educational events will include the ability to unsubscribe.

-pyOpenSci will not share, sell, or otherwise disclose your registration information with any third parties.

 * **How can I help promote the Fall Festival?**

 We would love for you to share your excitement and enthusiasm with your peers, both in-person and on social media!
-You're welcome to use any of the images that pyOpenSci has created (or will create) related to the event, and we'd love if you could tag us in anything you share!
+You’re welcome to use any of the images that we've shared on social media related to the event, and we’d love if you could tag us in anything you share!

 * **Will the Fall Festival workshops be recorded?**

 The only recording will be of the kickoff talk, happening on Monday, October 28th, 2024.
-The additional talks and workshops will not be recorded, nor will they be made available after the workshop.
+The additional talks and workshops will not be recorded.
 Should workshop instructors choose to share their content online, we will be sure to share the relevant links on social media.